-Most tournaments for our younger players (middle school and below) will be played in the greater Upstate S.C. area.
-However, most of our High School Boys teams will play tournaments in locations that will require over night stays.
+Most tournaments for our younger and developmental players will be played in the greater Upstate S.C. area.
+However, most of our High School Boys teams will play tournaments in locations that will require some overnight stays.
 The amount of travel and away tournaments are at the discretion of our Director of Operations and is based upon the desired competition level required to gain maximum exposure to college coaches.

-All teams that qualify for National tournaments will have the opportunity to travel to at least one of the respective locations this season.
-In 2019, the National tournament sites that some of our teams will participate in are as follows:
+CPA Travel teams that qualify for National Level Exposure and Showcase Tournaments including NCAA Live Events will have the opportunity to travel to many of the respective locations this season.
+In 2023, the National & Showcase tournament and NCAA Live Event sites that some of our teams will participate in are as follows:

 Which team is my child eligible to play for?